Matisse-Consortium/p2obt/docs/source/features.rst

 * The **resolution** (*LOW/LR, MED/MEDIUM/MR or HIGH/HR*)
 * The **program id** (and by this the container id on p2)

-For the parsing to work neither the order or capitalization of the above information matters.
+The parser is insensitive to the order and capitalization of the above settings.

-Here is a few working examples:
+Here are some examples

 .. admonition:: File Contents